 Keep things simple and manageable.
-In most cases, especially for the younger grades, it’s helpful to have all of the supplies organized prior to the party.
 Test your craft ahead of time to make sure it works!
+In most cases, especially for the younger grades, it's helpful to have all the supplies organized before the party.

-Ideas: Create snowmen out of styrofoam balls, pom-poms and buttons or paper snowflakes.
+Ideas: Create snowmen with styrofoam balls, pom-poms, and buttons or paper snowflakes.